-For example, League of a Legend (or other MOBA games) highly focuses on the Power of Skills and almost contains no Power of Payment—for it’s meant to be a E-sport.
+For example, League of a Legend (or other MOBA games) highly focuses on the Power of Skills and almost contains no Power of Payment—for it’s meant to be an E-sport project.
 On the other hand, Hayday (or other farming games) equally focus on Powers from Retention, Payment, Social but a great less on Power from Skills—for their players are relatively casual.

 There must be ways

 Despite all these flaws of Simple Possibility, Gashapon is still the necessary mechanism in monitization and game loop.
-Ironically, if you directly sell a S-card with $100, players would definitely say you are crazy—it’s just a virtual database log and it’s worth not.
+Ironically, if you directly sell a S-card with $100, players would definitely say you are crazy—it’s nothing more than a single-line log in database and it’s worth not.
 They would rather focus more on the real world, on their sober life instead of this stupid stuff.
 However, it could suddenly become reasonable if you put the card into a gacha machine and allow it to be got with the approximate cost between $100 and $120.
-We may say, to observe, to ponder and to take risk is part of the natural joys of games.
+We may say: to observe, to ponder and to take risk is part of the natural joys of games.

 There must be better ways.

 In reality, You Can Put any Algorithm Behind